Mamiyarum Oru Veetu Marumagale

 Mamiyarum Oru Veetu Marumagale is a 1961 Indian Tamil-language film comedy drama film directed by K. B. Tilak.
 The film stars S. S. Rajendran and M. N. Rajam.
-It is a remake of the director's own Telugu film Atha Okinti Kodale.
+Based on a play by Barampuram Kollady, it is a remake of the director's own Telugu film Atha Okinti Kodale.
 The film was released on 27 April 1961.

 Cast

 The list is adapted from the book Thiraikalanjiyam Part 2.